 Can good sleep relieve a bad back?

-Yes.
-A good night’s sleep can reduce back pain.
-That’s because quality sleep can control a lot of other factors, such as stress, that aggravate your back pain.
-Poor sleep, on the other hand, can make your back pain worse.
+Quality sleep can control a lot of other factors, such as stress, that may aggravate your back pain.

 Does my pillow affect my back pain?